Hyurl/hyurl.github.io/sfn/docs/en-US/security.md

 browsers have done a lot of work to protect it for you.
 But just in case, you may need to do your own protection as well.

-CSRF protection in an **sfn** application is very easy, you just need to turn it on in the HttpController.
+CSRF protection in an **SFN** application is very easy, you just need to turn it on in the HttpController.

 ```typescript